One-Loop Quantum Effects in Carroll Scalars: Spectrum of Carrollian quantum field theory

 \section{Spectrum of Carrollian quantum field theory}

-In this section we start by reviewing some of the results in \cite{Bagchi:2022emh} in reference to canonical quantization of the simple free Carrollian scalar in arbitrary spatial dimensions.
-Then we move on to extract more thorough structure of the Hilbert space, both for the free and interacting theories.
+In this section, we start by reviewing some of the results in \cite{Bagchi:2022emh} in reference to canonical quantization of the simple free Carrollian scalar in arbitrary spatial dimensions.
+Then we move on to extract a more thorough structure of the Hilbert space, for both the free and interacting theories.

 A field that transforms trivially under the action of rotation generators $J_{ij} = x_{[i} \p_{j]}$ will be called a scalar.
-The most straightforward theory of an interacting scalar in a $d$ dimensional flat Carroll manifold is of the form:
+The most straightforward theory of an interacting scalar in a $d$ dimensional flat Carroll manifold is of the form

-The supertranslation transformations \eqref{sutra} act on the scalar field as:
+The supertranslation transformations \eqref{sutra} act on the scalar field as

 The absence of a spatial derivative in the Lagrangian makes the theory manifestly invariant under supertranslation transformations.
 For classical aspects of scalars on generic Carroll background, see \cite{Baiguera:2022lsw}.